femke77/movies-and-tv/README.md

 ### Metrics as of 4/14/2025

-- ~180-240 MB average browser memory usage after good amount of app usage with heavy caching strategies- holds steady.
-No leaking!
+- Browser memory allocation is appropriate and doesn't increase over time with no activity.
 - Memory rises with video play normally, falls back to above numbers in under 2 min from watch page unmounting
 - ~42-72MB heap size depending on how much is cached by react query (depends on usage)
 - 99% performance by Lighthouse